antany/documents/Arch Linux installation on removable media with UEFI & Legacy boot support.md

-# How to install Arch Linux on removable media with UEFI & Legacy
+# How to install Arch Linux on removable media with UEFI & Legacy boot, that can virtually run on any PC
 //Note I am documenting as i am testing.. if you read this line, then that means its not complete

 ## Step 1: Required softwares